Pinoy Big Brother: The House

 The Big Brother House after its renovation in 2011.
 In 2015, the former Pinoy Dream Academy facade next door became part of the Big Brother house as an extended facade.

 For Unlimited, the facade of the house was fully renovated, and the gates were removed.
 The outside of the Big Brother house still served as the venue for evictions.
 The Big Brother house was still divided into two different themed houses yet both equally furnished.
 Both houses have separate confession rooms.
 The garden was removed, and the pool was retained and was considered a separate area and was called the Resort.
 The area was used for some time for Big Brother's rewards and tasks to the housemates, and was a venue for some House Battles.
 The activity area was retained and was renovated several times in order to accommodate the season's twists.
 Initially, it was used as a temporary shelter for the initial group of housemates and was themed after a typical urban slum house.

 For 737, the former Pinoy Dream Academy facade became part of the Big Brother House as an extended facade.
 Also, the eviction now took place inside the ABS-CBN studios rather than outside the facade.
 The evicted housemate will be transferred by a car leading to the Eviction Studio.

 For Otso, for the first time in the franchise's history, the entire one-way mirror system used for filming were removed and replaced by real walls.
 The number of cameras were increased to 50 and were upgraded to robotic cameras.

 The other facade of the House (also known as "House B") was demolished in May 2023 because the lease agreement for the said space had expired that year and it was impractical for the management to renew it.
 The said House was formerly used also as the academy of the now-defunct reality singing-competition show, Pinoy Dream Academy.
 In both Connect and Kumunity Season 10 seasons, the "House B" also served as living quarters for the show's production staff, the show's office, brainstorm space, mini studio, and pantry as both seasons occurred during the peak of the COVID-19 pandemic in the Philippines.

+In March 2026, the Pinoy Big Brother house were set to move to a new location for the twelfth main season after 20 years in Quezon City.